syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Getting-Started.md

 ## Adding EditControl via code

-To add the control manually in C#, follow the steps:
+To add the control manually in C#, follow the given steps:

-1) Create C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly references to the project:
+2. Add the following assembly references to the project:

 * Syncfusion.Shared.Base
 * Syncfusion.Tools.Windows
 * Syncfusion.Edit.Windows

-3) Create an instance of [EditControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl.html), and add it to the form.
+3. Create an instance of the [EditControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl.html), and then add it to the form.

 {% tabs %}